Control Flow: Teaching Programs to Choose and Repeat

 Basic Syntax

-if/else is the most fundamental and frequently used conditional branching statement.
-If the condition is true (non-zero), the if branch executes; otherwise, the else branch executes:
+if is the most basic and most frequently used conditional branching statement.
+If the condition is true (non-zero), the if branch is executed; otherwise, the else branch is executed:

 } else {